MBACP (Accred) Counsellor

 1) I have 30 years of counselling experience seeing people of all ages and cultural backgrounds and dealing with many of life's problems.
 I use a range of approaches to suit such as psychodynamic, solution focused and cognitive behavioural therapy (CBT).

-2) I have particular expertise in working with trauma/abuse and I am trained in Eye Movement Desensitisation and Reprogramming to advanced level.
+2) I have particular expertise in working with trauma/abuse and I am trained in Eye Movement Desensitisation and Reprogramming (EMDR) to advanced level.
 Sounds a mouthful, but this is an internationally used technique with a very good evidence base.
 Evaluations show that it can have significant results in reducing the impact of recent or historical trauma.
+EMDR can be effectively used by video or face to face.

 3) I am also a trained life coach.
 This looks more at identifying and planning ways of meeting goals such as improving confidence or assertiveness or refocusing your life.
 It is more about enhancement and less about problem reduction.
 Having said that it can work stand alone or woven into a counselling approach.